 Don’t forget when you purchased mp3TrueEdit you will also enjoy the full benefits that come with it – free online support and free priority e-mail support for the next 18 months.

-mp3TrueEdit 3.0 (Touch) now joins our Desktop family of products and leads the way in fast lossless MP3 and AAC audio editing and is currently available on Android tablet and phone devices running Android 4.1 Jelly Bean and above.
+mp3TrueEdit 3.1 (Touch) now joins our Desktop family of products and leads the way in fast lossless MP3 and AAC audio editing and is currently available on Android tablet and phone devices running Android 5.0 Lollipop and above or Apple iPhone and iPad devices running iOS 12 and above.

 mp3TrueEdit is currently available for Android phone and tablet devices on Google Play store using the following link: http://play.google.com/store/apps/details?id=com.ithinkapps.mp3trueedit

-You may also be interested to know that there are other Desktop based version of mp3TrueEdit available for Windows and Apple OS X computers.
+You may also be interested to know that there are other Desktop based versions of mp3TrueEdit available for Windows and Apple OS X computers.
 Please see out website www.ithinkapps.com for more details.